Analysing and visualising bike-sharing demand with outliers: Modelling baseline temporal usage patterns

-As discussed in Section \ref{sec:data}, usage patterns vary across time and space.
+As discussed in Section \ref{sec-data}, usage patterns vary across time and space.
 If we do not first remove temporal patterns observed in baseline demand, any outlier detection procedure will likely simply detect baseline trend characteristics as outliers.
 For example, there is a much higher level of variability in demand on weekends in summer.
 If we failed to account for this before performing the outlier detection procedure, many of the detected outliers would occur on Saturdays in the summer months.
-By first accounting for known temporal patterns, the detected outliers are more likely to be genuine outliers rather than explainable patterns.
+By first accounting for known temporal patterns, the detected outliers are more likely to be genuine outliers rather than explainable patterns already known to analysts.

-Similarly, if we do not account for spatial baseline variability and instead aggregate data across all terminals then we will simply detect unused or extremely busy terminals as outliers.
-Conversely, if we assume all terminals behave independently, then the increased noise makes it more difficult to detect outlying usage patterns.
-As such, before implementing the outlier detection procedure outlined later in Section \ref{sec:outliers_method}, we carry out a two-step process to (i) remove known temporal patterns; and (ii) spatially cluster terminals which behave similarly.
+Similarly, if we do not account for spatial baseline variability and instead aggregate data across all stations then we will simply detect unused or extremely busy stations as outliers.
+Conversely, if we assume all stations behave independently, then the increased noise makes it more difficult to detect outlying usage patterns.
+As such, before implementing the outlier detection procedure outlined later in Section \ref{sec-outliers_method}, we carry out a two-step process to (i) remove known temporal patterns; and (ii) spatially cluster stations which behave similarly.
 These two steps are key in identifying meaningful outliers, as we shall show.